In 2019 I became the coordinator for Pre-Service Teachers (PST) at Westminster School.

 - (6.1, 7.2) ePortfolios and how to create them led by the Westminster Early Careers Teachers.
 I provided a resource with exemplar ePortfolios before the session to ensure that the PST had a comprehensive understanding of the professional standards for teachers, see artefact 1 (page 10), artefact 2 (PST video) and artefact 3 (page 2 – 7 and 22 – 23).

-- (2.4) Making opportunities for students to develop understanding of and respect for Aboriginal and Torres Strait Islander histories, cultures and languages and learning how to support students of Aboriginal and Torres Strait Islander descent which was I instigated and Nahla Baroudi (Indigenous Coordinator) presented at.
+- (2.4) Making opportunities for PST to develop understanding of and respect for Aboriginal and Torres Strait Islander histories, cultures and languages, and learning how to support students of Aboriginal and Torres Strait Islander descent.
+I instigated the session and invited Nahla Baroudi (Indigenous Coordinator) to present a PL session.
 I provided a resource, which I created, with ideas of how to support students of Aboriginal and Torres Strait Islander (ATSI) decent, see artefact 1 (page 10), artefact 2 (PST video) and artefact 3 (page 21).

 (6.2) Observations of different staff members were also arranged and the PST were asked to complete a reflection of the take-aways from the sessions observed.
 I also encouraged the PST to observe my lessons, so that they could learn from my practice, as well as others, see artefact 1 (page 6) and artefact 3 (page 2 – 20).
 (7.1) During this time I demonstrated exemplary ethical behaviour and informed judgement in all professional dealings with students, see artefact 1 (page 6).
 (4.1) I invited all PST to observe and support within our schools STRETCH faculty, which has a focus on full participation and engagement of students with disabilities to ensure they are aware of compliance with the legislative requirements.
 In conjunction with Rebecca Mattinson, we reviewed the information needed to ensure the PST were able to have the knowledge to start supporting students with disabilities, see artefact 2 (PST video).